 - Project Stakeholder Management: This knowledge area includes processes needed in identifying project stakeholders, make and monitor them engaging to the desired level.

-This is how PMBOK® Guide Fifth Edition defines Project Management Knowledge Area
+This is how PMBOK® Guide Sixth Edition defines Project Management Knowledge Area

 An identified area of project management defined by its knowledge requirements and described in terms of its component processes, practices, inputs, outputs, tools, and techniques.